MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-overview.md

 ### Trace file size

 The trace file can get big and the user of TTD needs to make sure that there is adequate free space available.
 If you record a program for even a few minutes, the trace files can quickly grow to be several gigabytes.
-TTD does not set a maximum size of trace files to allow for complex long running scenarios.
+TTD doesn't set a maximum size of trace files to allow for complex long running scenarios.
 Quickly re-creating the issue, will keep the trace file size as small as possible.

 ### Trace and index files